Isabel Allende's India Travel Writing | GeoEx

 By Isabel Allende | February 8, 2013

 Isabel Allende is an acclaimed novelist, memoirist, and humanitarian.
 Her books include The House of the Spirits, Eva Luna, Aphrodite: A Memoir of the Senses, The Sum of Our Days, My Invented Country, Paula, and her latest, Maya’s Notebook.
 She has also written an adventure trilogy for young readers—City of the Beasts, Kingdom of the Golden Dragon, and Forest of the Pygmies.
 The Isabel Allende Foundation works with nonprofits in the San Francisco Bay Area and Chile to empower and protect women and girls, based on the understanding that empowering women is the only true route to social and economic justice.
-We are extremely pleased to publish her poignant story below, which is reprinted from the new Lonely Planet anthology, Better Than Fiction.
+We are extremely pleased to publish the poignant writing from her travels in India below, reprinted from the new Lonely Planet anthology, Better Than Fiction.

 Who Wants a Girl?